hamano/openldap-pbkdf2/README.md

 # Installations

-First, You need to configure and build OpenLDAP.
+First, You need to configure and build OpenLDAP with --enable-modules option.

 ~~~
 $ cd <OPENLDAP_BUILD_DIR>/contrib/slapd-modules/passwd/